 An effective campaigner and champion for our local area

 He has consistently championed local businesses and actively promotes his constituency to potential investors looking to locate their businesses in Yorkshire.
 Nigel conceived the idea for and has organised the Selby District Jobs Fair for the last 5 years.
 Over 50 companies and 800 residents attend the event matching prospective employers with employees.
-Since the 2010 election, unemployment in Nigel’s constituency has fallen by almost 60%.
+Since the 2010 election, unemployment in Nigel’s constituency has fallen by over 62%.

-Nigel is an enthusiastic advocate for renewable energy via Biomass generation as both Drax and Eggborough power stations aim to reduce their reliance on fossil fuels and as such, he is Chairman of the All Party Parliamentary Biomass Group.
+Nigel is an enthusiastic advocate for renewable energy via Biomass generation as both Drax and Eggborough power stations aim to reduce their reliance on fossil fuels and as such, has served as Chairman of the All Party Parliamentary Biomass Group.
 He has been a vocal opponent of inappropriately sited large-scale onshore windfarms and in 2014 successfully introduced a bill to abolish taxpayer subsidies for onshore windfarms.
 The newly elected Conservative majority government subsequently announced plans to abolish onshore windfarm subsidies.

 In Autumn 2013, Nigel gained praise from the Chancellor for successfully leading the campaign to restore the concessionary coal allowance to retired coal miners, who had their allowance stopped following the collapse of UK Coal.

-Nigel also has a keen interest in the UK music industry, tourism and rural broadband and their effect on the UK economy.
-He has led parliamentary debates on these issues and continues to champion these policy areas.
-Nigel is Chairman of the All Party Parliamentary Group for Music and has introduced legislation to protect consumers from being ripped off by ticket touts and the secondary ticketing market aswell as outlawing the use of dangerous flares at concerts and festivals.
+Nigel has vigorously championed the UK music industry, tourism and rural broadband and their effect on the UK economy.
+He has led many parliamentary debates on these issues and secured key legislative changes.
+Nigel has been Chairman of the All Party Parliamentary Group for Music and has introduced legislation to protect consumers from being ripped off by ticket touts and the secondary ticketing market aswell as outlawing the use of dangerous flares at concerts and festivals.

-Nigel is married to Claire and they have four children between the ages of 13 and 20 and live near York.
+Nigel is married and has four children between the ages of 15 and 22 and live near York.
 Nigel is a keen sportsman and still occasionally plays cricket locally in the York Senior League.
 He is also a former member of Yorkshire County Cricket Club’s members committee and is Secretary of the Lords and Commons Cricket Club.
 His greatest sporting achievement was captaining the Lords and Commons Cricket team against MCC at Lord’s in 2013 where he managed to score 125 not out at the home of cricket.